devtyr/ideamark/README.md

 It has to have the `md` extension for it to be treated like a post.
 The ".en" part tells This Blog the language of the post.
 If it's ommitted, the first language in your `languages` settings will be used.
 To have the same post on another language, just do this:

-    This is my first post.en.md  # English Version This is my first post.mk.md  # Macedonian Version
+    This is my first post.en.md  # English Version This is my first post.de.md  # German Version

 Posts are further configured by using headers.
 All posts must start with a set of HTTP-like headers.
 Headers must be the first thing in the post file and **are over when the first instance of 2 consecutive newlines is found**